 To ask for your information, please contact Data Compliance Team, 2nd Floor, Sovereign House, Stockport Road, Cheadle, Cheshire, SK8 2EA, or email: email@example.com

-To ask for your information to be amended, please update your online account, or contact our Customer Services team.
+To ask for your information to be amended, please contact our Customer Services team.

 Your right to withdraw consent